marhop/droidsfmin/README.md

 The `--include-supertypes` option will include all file formats that are direct or indirect supertypes of one of the selected formats.
-That means selecting fmt/354 (PDF/A-1b) will implicitly also include fmt/18 (PDF 1.4), amongst others.
-The sub/supertype information is expressed in the signature file element `HasPriorityOverFileFormatID` of the subtype and has the semantics "subtype has priority over supertype".
+That means selecting fmt/354 (PDF/A-1b) will implicitly also include fmt/18 (PDF 1.4, on which PDF/A-1 is based), amongst others.

+Likewise, the `--include-subtypes` option will include all file formats that are direct or indirect subtypes of one of the selected formats.
+That means selecting fmt/18 (PDF 1.4) will implicitly also include fmt/354 (PDF/A-1b, which is based on PDF 1.4), amongst others.
+Yes, this is like `--include-supertypes` the other way around.

+Using both `--include-supertypes` and `--include-subtypes` together will yield only (direct and indirect) supertypes and subtypes of the *given* formats (`--puid` or `--puids-from-file`).
+It will *not* collect all supertypes of subtypes of ..., since that path quickly leads to madness.

-Including supertypes is pretty useless in minimizing a signature file because supertypes have a lower priority and thus can never "win" against one of their subtypes, so we can safely ignore them.
-However, this feature may be useful when analyzing the relationship between several file formats in a given signature file.
+These options are primarily useful when analyzing the relationship between several file formats in a given signature file.
+(Particularly, including supertypes is pretty useless in minimizing a signature file because supertypes have a lower priority and thus can never "win" against one of their subtypes, so we can safely ignore them.)
 For example, the following command will output a list of all direct or indirect supertypes of the PDF/A-1b format:

     $ droidsfmin --list -p fmt/354 --include-supertypes DROID_SignatureFile_V84.xml

+The sub/supertype information is expressed in the signature file element `HasPriorityOverFileFormatID` of the subtype and has the semantics "subtype has priority over supertype".
+Actually, priority is used not only for sub/supertype relationships in the DROID signature file but in a more general
+form: For example, both PDF/A-1b and PDF 1.5 have priority over PDF 1.4.
+But while PDF/A-1b may well be regarded as a subtype of PDF 1.4, PDF 1.5 is merely a newer version!
+I am aware of the semantic imprecision introduced by this simplification, but since `--include-formats-with-higher-priority` would make a considerably less memorable option name, I am willing to live with this shame.

 # Building an executable file